camlspotter/llm-jp-4-cookbook/README.md

   into the resulting text to avoid known issues around the Sentencepiece library [(1)](https://github.com/huggingface/transformers/pull/26678) [(2)](https://github.com/huggingface/transformers/issues/28218).
+  LLM-jp-4 models bundle their own tokenizer (`llmjp4_tokenizer.py`) to work around this issue.
 * **Input Template**: Users need to apply Harmony to their chat inputs.
   This is basically achieved by using the bundled chat template (jinja2) in the LLM-jp-4 models, but for some cases users might need to implement their own encoding strategy